Social media safety rules for 2019

 How do they manage to do that?

-As the same report says, social media platforms have up to 20% more methods to scum than other websites on the Internet.
+As the same report says, social media platforms have up to 20% more methods to deliver malware than other websites on the Internet.
 This is the first reason why such services attract attackers.

 Updates, add-ons, plug-ins are not the only ways to deliver malware to a user.
 Only infected ads are the reason for 30-40% of all social media infections.